 Thinking about selling your SaaS?

 Getting back to the original formula for valuing a bootstrapped SaaS business using SDE — it’s time to look at the multiplier part of the equation.
-If SDE is an attempt to measure how much cash a business can bring in to a new owner, the multiplier is a measure of the business’s long-term potential value.
+If SDE is an attempt to measure how much cash a business can bring in to a new owner, then SaaS valuation multiples are a measure of the business’s long-term potential value.

-For smaller, bootstrapped SaaS businesses (that are profitable and growing) those multipliers tend to range between 3x and 5x.
+For smaller, bootstrapped SaaS businesses (that are profitable and growing) valuation multiples tend to range between 3x and 5x.

 Businesses with higher profit margins, TAM (Total Addressable Market) and YoY growth rates, and lower customer and revenue churn will have multiples on the higher end of that range.

-On the outside of that range, a lower multiplier can come into effect if the business is flat, or declining.
-Or multipliers could spike past 5x if your YoY growth is insane, or in a strategic acquisition (more on those in a moment).
+On the outside of that range, a lower SaaS valuation multiple can come into effect if the business is flat, or declining.
+Or multiples could spike past 5x if your YoY growth is insane, or in a strategic acquisition (more on those in a moment).